Numeric Densification for Machine Learning with Matillion ETL

 But there’s a fix to help fill the gaps: there are some densification techniques that can fill in blank numeric values, both as predictions and in retrospect.
 This is especially useful with IoT sources, where transmission can be unreliable and the data can be patchy.
 Let’s look at how it works.

-We will use AUD/EUR exchange rate data, which was extracted and loaded in this blog.
+We will use AUD/EUR exchange rate data.

 Start with the raw data